 S & P 500

 The strong recovery began in early April.
 What was unknown was the duration and extent of the upsurge.
-Last week, the adjustment began.
-The unknown now is the duration and extent of the downward adjustment.
+The strong upward move continues today.

-The explanation for the recovery is the cash distributions Congress made to our citizens in the Spring.
-These funds were either spent or saved with both finding their way back into the banking and financial sector.
+The explanation for the recovery is the cash distributions Congress made to our citizens in the Spring, the expectation of additions funds from the Democratic Congress, and the recovery of the U.S. economy These funds were either spent or saved with both finding their way back into the banking and financial sector.
 With interest rates close to zero, the only alternative (except holding cash) is the stock markets and indirectly via mutual funds.

-Last week the FED announced a change in policy towards inflation.
+The FED recently announced a change in policy towards inflation.
 Inflation targets will now be an average over some period instead of a single value.

 Consequently, with inflation targets an average and interest rates low for an indefinite period into the future, expect the market to continue on its upswing.
 At some point in the future, the price/earnings ratio and the growth rate of corporate earnings will be reflected in the S & P index.

 Since both the level and duration are unknown, the market faces uncertainty.
 Risk is different from uncertainty.
 Risk can be hedged and uncertainty cannot.
 An example of hedging a risk is home insurance.
 The source of risk is a fire.
 The purchase of fire insurance provides protection (the hedge) against financial loss resulting from fire damage.

 Not so with uncertainty because both the future benefits and costs are both unknown.